AKA-5/AKA-5/README.md

-- 👋 Hi, I’m @AKA-5
+- 👋 Hi, My name is Muhammad Kaleem Akhtar
-- 👀 I’m interested in exploring...
-- 🌱 I’m currently learning CS
+- 🌱 I’m currently learning CS in the presitigious FAST NUCES Islamabad Campus
 - 💞️ I’m looking to collaborate on Coding Projects (C++)
-- 📫 How to reach me use this account
+- 📫 You can reach out to me through my email: kaleempk555@gmail.com

 <!---
 AKA-5/AKA-5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.